Paul Patterson (composer)

 Paul Patterson (born 15 June 1947) is a British composer and Manson Professor of Composition at the Royal Academy of Music.

 Patterson studied trombone and composition at the Royal Academy of Music.
+One of his teachers was Richard Rodney Bennett.
 He returned there to become Head of Composition and Contemporary Music until 1997, when he became Manson Professor of Composition.
 A regular guest on composition competition panels both in the UK and further afield, his devotion to new music, along with his desire to introduce the music of contemporary masters to students (in both composition and performance fields), has resulted in the creation of annual festivals devoted to a single composer at the Academy.